damianhakert/damianhakert.github.io/source/direction/index.md

 effectively and achieve better results, faster.

-Ideas flow though many stages before they are realized: chat, issue, sprint, IDE, commit, CI, review, acceptance, deployment.
+Ideas flow though many stages before they are realized: chat, issue, sprint, IDE, commit, CI, review, acceptance, deployment, documentation.
 Stitching all these stages together can be done in many different ways.
 You can have a marketplace of proprietary apps from different suppliers or use a suite of products developed in isolation.
 We believe that an **opinionated and integrated set of tools based